mo-faruque/RoBERTa_base_inquiry_classifier/readme.md

 ## Results

 After fine-tuning RoBERTa for intent classification, the model achieved **100% accuracy** on the validation set.
+The model achieved **96.6%** accuracy on the validation set.
 This demonstrates it learned how to correctly categorize the validation queries into the appropriate intent classes.

 # Saving and Loading the Trained Model